 Grease a 9-inch x 12-inch oven-safe casserole dish, and cover the bottom of the dish with about 3/4-cup of the tomato sauce.

 Cut off pieces of the risen and chilled pizza dough that are about 3/4-ounce each, and roll loosely into rounds about 1-inch in diameter.
 You don’t want to pack down the dough.
 Place each of the pieces of dough, about 3/4-inch apart, on top of the sauce in the casserole dish.
 Cover the dish with a piece of lightly oiled plastic wrap, and set aside in a warm, draft-free location until the pieces of dough have risen to about 1 1/2-times their original size (about 30 minutes).
 As the dough is nearing the end of its rise, preheat your oven to 350°F.

-Once the dough has finished rising, uncover the dish, mix the Parmigiano-Reggiano cheese with 2 cups of tomato sauce and cover the risen pizza dough completely with the sauce.
+Once the dough has finished rising, uncover the dish, and scatter the Parmigiano-Reggiano cheese evenly over the top of the dough.
+Cover the risen pizza dough completely with the sauce.
 Add more sauce if necessary to completely cover the dough.
-Sprinkle about half of the grated mozzarella cheese evenly over the top, sprinkle with about half of the torn basil, and place in the preheated oven.
-Bake for 15 minutes.
+Sprinkle about half of the torn basil, then spread about half of the grated mozzarella cheese evenly over the top.
+Place the dish in the center of the preheated oven, and bake for 10 minutes.
 Remove from the oven, sprinkle evenly with the remaining mozzarella cheese and return to the oven.
 Continue to bake until the cheese is melted and the pizza dough is cooked through (about another 10 minutes).
 Remove from the oven, allow to sit briefly for the cheese to set, sprinkle with the remaining torn basil, and serve.